Raqeeb Se

 Raqeeb Se is a Pakistani romantic drama television series produced by Momina Duraid, written by Bee Gul and directed by Kashif Nisar.
 It aired on Hum TV from 20 January 2021 to 26 May 2021 all under MD Productions.
 Raqeeb Se revolves around the repercussions of a love story stretched around one's entire life.
-It features an ensemble cast of Hadiqa Kiani, Nauman Ijaz, Sania Saeed, Iqra Aziz, Faryal Mehmood and Saqib Sumeer.
+It features an ensemble cast of Hadiqa Kiani, Nauman Ijaz, Sania Saeed, Iqra Aziz, Faryal Mehmood, Hassan Mir and Saqib Sumeer.
 The title is adopted from Faiz Ahmad Faiz's nazm of the same name.

 The series received critical acclaim due to its story line and performances of the cast.
 At 21st Lux Style Awards, it got most number of nominations, and won Best TV Director and two awards for Kiani; Best Emerging Talent in TV and Best TV Actress-Critics' choice.

 Plot

 The television series is centered around four women and the men around them.
 Sakina takes her daughter Ameera and flees from her abusive husband Rafiq.
 She seeks shelter at her former lover, Maqsood Sahab's house and their love story is so tragic and interesting that his wife, Hajra and daughter, Insha, know it by heart.

 Hajra consoles Sakina and takes care of her and Ameera while Insha considers them putting up at her house an injustice to her mother.